scottvieira/Documentation/source/organizations.md

 ![Screenshot of issues view](img/organizations/organizationsIssuesView.png)

 The Issues tab is meant for recording general information about an organization that may be valuable over time.
 One example would be recording when an organization has frequent breaks in access or significant server downtimes.
 Another example would be having an organization that is often slow when it comes to sending out renewal invoices.
-The ‘add new issue’ link opens a new window which includes a date and notes field.
+The *add new issue* link opens a new window which includes a date and notes field.
 This field can be handy for recording the institutional knowledge that exists among various personnel.

 #### Licenses